The Taxpayer Bill of Rights

 4. The Right to Challenge the IRS’s Position and Be Heard

-Taxpayers have the right to raise objections and provide additional documentation in response to formal IRS actions or proposed actions, to expect that the IRS will consider their timely objections and documentation promptly and fairly, and to receive a response if the IRS does not agree with their position.
+Taxpayers have the right to raise objections and provide additional documentation in response to formal IRS actions or proposed actions.
+To expect that the IRS will consider their timely objections and documentation promptly and fairly.
+And to receive a response should the IRS disagree with the taxpayers’ position.

 5. The Right to Appeal an IRS Decision in an Independent Forum